saturdaymp-examples/rails-6.0-template/README.md

 docker-compose up
 ```

-6) In a web brower navigate to http://localhost:3000 and you should see the home page.
+6) In a web browser navigate to http://localhost:3000 and you should see the home page.

 I would also recommend running the following linter, typechecker, and unit tests.
 All the command should be run in the Docker container and should return no errors: